jamesduncombe/veild/README.md

 The `resolvers.yml` file which you'll see in the archive also gives you the ability to enable/disable DNS resolvers as needed.
 I've added comments in there which should explain things.

-### Outbound port

-You can specify an outbound port (instead of the default `853` DNS-over-TLS port) by using the `-p` flag when starting veild.

-Using the `-p` flag filters down the resolvers in the `resolvers.yml` file to the specified port.

 ### Blacklists

 Blacklist support is also available to block ad domains etc. For that you'll need to head to [Steven Black's repo](https://github.com/StevenBlack/hosts) where you can find multiple blacklists available for download.

 Veild is happy working with the hosts file format, so, once you have a blacklist downloaded, simply add: `-b blacklist.txt` to the end of the command above.

 I think that just about covers things... for a full set of the arguments that you can pass to veild run: `./veild --help`